BlakeKaufman/BlitzWallet/README.md

 - Export transactions in a CSV file
 - View a detailed description of payments (date, time fee, payment type) + technical details (payment hash, payment preimage, payment ID)
 - Change balance denomination between Fiat, Sats, or hidden
-- Toggle the inbound liquidity indicator to see how many sets you have left to receive before a user needs to open a new channel
-- Faucet
-  - Send faucet (giveaway)
-    - Ability to send an LNURL withdrawal to multiple users and the amount will be pulled from your account
-  - Receive faucet (collection)
-    - Ability to collect money from many users without having to manually create new invoices
 - Opt-in Biometric login
-- Gains Calculator
 - Dark mode and Light mode
 - Easy left slide QR code scanning on the wallet page

 ## TODO

 - [x] Migrate from local storage to Google Firebase
-- [ ] Finish LNURL pay faucet
 - [x] Contacts
-- [ ] Ability to merge accounts if the user has two or more accounts
 - [ ] Translation option
-- [x] Keep track of failed transactions
 - [x] Be able to send to a Bitcoin address from Lightning balance and also a Liquid address from Lightning balance
 - [x] Gift wallet feature
 - [x] Savings account option